George Washington University School of Engineering and Applied Science: Graduate programs

 Offered through the Department of Engineering Management and Systems Engineering (EMSE), the M.S., Ph.D., D. Eng., and certificate programs in Engineering Management are designed to prepare technical managers who need a broad education in order to keep an organization operating efficiently and working ahead of its competitors.
-The Engineering Management program provides a graduate education in the latest management techniques for technical and scientific organizations.
+The Engineering Management program provides a graduate education in management techniques for technical and scientific organizations.

 Students choose from five areas of focus: